alexdanilowicz/PlainPrivacyServer/README.md

 # ![Logo](images/logo_64.png) Plain Privacy Server

-Collaborators: Chris Bertasi, Alexander Danilowicz, Dylan Hong, and Teddy Ni.
+- **Winner: Sponsored Google Prize, HackDartmouth IV**

-- **Finalist at HackDartmouth IV**
+- **We're live!
+Find us on the Chrome Web Store: [plainprivacy](https://goo.gl/pRtGNH)**

-- **Winner of the One of Best Uses of a Google API at Hack Dartmouth IV**
+Authors: Chris Bertasi, Alexander Danilowicz, Dylan Hong, and Teddy Ni.

 ### What is It?
 PlainPrivacy automatically summarizes and highlights keywords in the privacy policies of the websites you visit built for Hack Dartmouth IV.
 When you visit a website, the extension crawls the page for its privacy policy.
 If a policy is found, the extension lights up, parses the privacy policy using Natural Language Processing, and then displays what the website collects and why it collects that information.